 Being charged with murder or homicide can be stressful, confusing, and it can be a very painful experience.
-The accusations, the charges, and the possible penalties means you require the assistance of a professional and knowledgeable Minneapolis homicide & Murder Defense Lawyer to make sure you are treated fairly and to ensure that you are able to tell your side of the story.
+The accusations, the charges, and the possible penalties means you require the assistance of a professional and knowledgeable attorney to make sure you are treated fairly and to ensure that you are able to tell your side of the story.

 Minnesota Murder Charges